IBzerbasteln/obsidian-for-research/Tasks/Task 3.md

 ## notes
 ```

-4. **Create a literature note**: Use the command palette (`Ctrl+P`) to search for and select the `Citations: Open literature note` command.
+4. **Create a literature note**: Use the command palette (`Ctrl+NP`/`Cmd+P`) to search for and select the `Citations: Open literature note` command.
 After a short moment of loading, this will show you a list of all titles in the exported Zotero bibliography.
 Select one, and the plugin will create a literature note for that title based on the template you specified.
 5. **Read and annotate the PDF**: see [[Task 3#^578495|Level 1, Step 4]]

 ### Level 3: Obsidian and Zotero with Plugins